 Artist statement

 In my painting, I steer away from narrative and directness.
-I want the viewer to respond to my work on an emotional level and interpret it through the filter of his own experience and imagination.
+I want the viewers to respond to my work on an emotional level and interpret it through the filter of their own experience and imagination.

 My work focuses on humans, our psyche and soma, and is an observation of how the body and bodily instincts both express and facilitate the emotional and cognitive evolution that happens continuously in one’s life.
 I am fascinated by the human mind, emotions and everything we don’t express and admit not just to others, but also to ourselves.
-I am inspired by the neuroscientific research on feelings being the direct perception of the internal state of the body and Freudian theory of the ego being derived from bodily sensations.
+I am inspired by the neuroscientific research on feelings being the direct perception of the internal state of the body and Freudian theory of the ego being derived from bodily sensations as well as being a representative of the mind.

-Human sexuality, being one of the fundamental drives behind everyone's feelings, thoughts, and behaviours, has been a large area of exploration both in the art and academic context.
-When I lived in London, I was immersed in the alternative adult scene and I wrote my BA thesis on fetishism and then later my MA thesis on masochism as a creative force for artists.
+Human sexuality, being one of the fundamental drives behind everyone’s feelings, thoughts, and behaviours, has been an area of particular interest and exploration for me both in the artistic and academic context (I wrote my BA thesis on fetishism and then later my MA thesis on masochism as a creative force for artists).
+What has heavily shaped my work in this context was the experience of living in London, where I was immersed in the alternative adult scene and frequented fetish clubs as well as alternative live art events.

-I believe art can allows us to look at ourselves through a new lens, and help us reconnect with the vulnerable side of our human being.
-It’s a place of reconnection – to ourselves and to others – and of expanding our notion of “we”.
+I believe art can allow us to look at ourselves through a new lens, and help us reconnect with the vulnerable side of our human being.
+It’s a place of reconnection, to ourselves and to others, and of expanding our notion of “we”.

 Exhibitions & projects